The eCommerce pricing strategy I’m about to share has been a massive game-changer for my store.

 The cheaper the items, the less important it is that you need to match Amazon’s price.
 This is especially true if the product details offered on Amazon.com are scarce.
-This is where having a great page with amazing product videos can help you get away with charging a few dollars more.
+This is where having a great page with amazing product videos and product descriptions can help you get away with charging a few dollars more.

 Also, look to see if the products are Prime eligible and how many reviews they have.
 If there are few review and customers aren’t able to get it shipped for free in 24 hours (gasp!), you’ve got more room to charge a bit more as the Amazon alternative isn’t quite as seductive.

 You should easily be able to complete all of the research and execute on the implementation in under a week, if not a day or two.
 Once you’ve got everything set update your pricing on your live store to start the experiment.

 While not required, I like to start my experiments on or near the beginning of a calendar month.
 This will line up your experiment data with your monthly financial statements for easy comparison.
 You can also control for (at least a little bit) monthly variations from week to week like people getting paid, being more likely to shop at certain times, etc.

 The hardest part of running a pricing experiment is figuring out what to optimize for, and trying to control for the myriad of moving parts, variables and changing conditions.

 You definitely don’t want to optimize for revenue.
 With a price increase, your revenue will almost certainly decrease as you’ll turn off highly price sensitive shoppers.
 So you should optimize for avg. profit / order, right?

 The hardest part of running a pricing experiment is figuring out what to optimize for